SmartBackpacker/core/README.md

 #### Api

-It's the main back-end application exposing the Http Rest API and handling the database connection.
+It's the main back-end application exposing the Http Rest API.
+It also contains a token generator.

 - Dependencies
     - [Fixer.io](http://fixer.io/) running on [localhost:8081](http://localhost:8081) using `docker-compose`.
 See the source code [here](https://github.com/hakanensari/fixer).